Faxn/faxn.github.io/_projects/Tribute.md

 show: True
 ---

-Tribute page with a few facts about Vannevar Bush, who wrote a paper describeing a system of linked information that was influtetial in the later development of HTML.
+Tribute page with a few facts about Vannevar Bush, who wrote a paper describing a system of linked information that was influential in the later development of HTML.